Brain Cancer Research: Stepping Stones to Brain Cancer Cure

 “In the not too distant past, because of his age, Jimmy Carter may not have been offered any treatment options.
 Immunotherapy and targeted stereotactic radiosurgery have made it possible to treat more patients with melanoma brain metastases with lower risk and higher likelihood of putting this type of brain cancer into remission,” says Pacific Brain Tumor Center’s director and neurosurgeon, Dr. Daniel F. Kelly.

-“At the John Wayne Cancer Institute’s translational research labs, we are continually striving to develop more targeted therapies that minimize collateral damage to the normal brain and maintain quality of life.”
+“At the Saint John’s Cancer Institute’s translational research labs, we are continually striving to develop more targeted therapies that minimize collateral damage to the normal brain and maintain quality of life.”

 The goal of translational research is to apply the findings of basic science directly to developing therapies that offer a cure.
 This has led to individualizing care even further creating Precision Medicine which is defined by the NIH as, “an emerging approach for disease treatment and prevention that takes into account individual variability in genes, environment, and lifestyle for each person.”

-Santosh Kesari, MD, PhD, director of Translational Neuro-Oncology Laboratories at the John Wayne Cancer Institute (JWCI) specializes in translational precision medicine for glioblastoma, a particularly speedy and deadly type of brain cancer.
+Santosh Kesari, MD, PhD, director of Translational Neuro-Oncology Laboratories at the Saint John’s Cancer Institute (formerly Saint John’s Cancer Institute, JWCI) specializes in translational precision medicine for glioblastoma, a particularly speedy and deadly type of brain cancer.
 One of the nation’s top neuro-oncologists and recipient of Cure Media Group’s Heroes of Glioblastoma Award, Dr. Kesari’s research and medical experience have led to many start-ups and collaborations with therapeutics companies to develop brain cancer cures.